mwcz/fireflies/README.md

-# sap.js
+# Fireflies

-A library for drifting particles from one place to another.
+A WebGL demo for drifting particles from one place to another.

 ## Setup